Data Item

 WS-

 Note!
 The variable name length differs from the variable length.
-The variable length depends on the declaration in WORKING-STORAGE SECTION.
+The variable length depends on the declaration in the WORKING-STORAGE SECTION.

 Variable types -

-The variables are divided into three types based on their declaration, and those are -
+The variables are divided into three types based on their declaration and those are -

 • Individual variable